ARPA-SIMC/arkimet/doc/datasets.rst

   maintenance.
 * ``restrict``: comma-separated list of names that have access to the dataset.
   This allows filtering with the ``--restrict`` option on command line.
+* ``eatmydata``: disable `fsync`/`fdatasync` operations while writing data to dataset, and disable sqlite' journaling and other data integrity features.
+  This makes acquiring data very fast, but an interrupted import or a concurrent import may cause data corruption.